SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

       port: 4005
 ```

-The `type` of the deployment is important to indicate how the operator should handle this workload (for example, injection of `destinations` to be used by the AppRouter).
+The `type` of the deployment is important to indicate how the operator handles this workload (for example, injection of `destinations` to be used by the approuter).
 Valid values are:

 - `CAP` to indicate a CAP application server.
 Only one workload of this type can be used at present.
 - `Router` to indicate a version of [AppRouter](https://www.npmjs.com/package/@sap/approuter).
 Only one workload of this type can be used.
-- `Additional` to indicate supporting components which can be deployed along with the CAP application server.
+- `Additional` to indicate supporting components that can be deployed along with the CAP application server.

-Optional attributes like `replicas`, `env`, `resources`, `probes`, `securityContext` and `ports` can be defined to configure the deployment.
+You can define optional attributes such as `replicas`, `env`, `resources`, `probes`, `securityContext`, and `ports` to configure the deployment.

 #### Port configuration

-It is possible to define which (and how many) ports exposed by a deployment container are exposed inside the cluster (via. services of type `ClusterIP`).
+It's possible to define which (and how many) ports exposed by a deployment container are exposed inside the cluster (via services of type `ClusterIP`).
 The port definition includes a `name` in addition to the `port` number being exposed.

-For `deploymentDefinition`, other than type `Router` it would be possible to specify a `routerDestinationName` which would be used as a named `destination` injected into the AppRouter.
+For `deploymentDefinition`, other than type `Router` it would be possible to specify a `routerDestinationName` which would be used as a named `destination` injected into the approuter.

-The port configurations are not mandatory and can be omitted.
+The port configurations aren't mandatory and can be omitted.
 This would mean that the operator will configure services using defaults.
-The following defaults are applied in case port configuration is omitted:
+The following defaults are applied if port configuration is omitted:

-- For workload of type `CAP`, the default port used by CAP, `4004`, will be added to the service and a destination with name `srv-api` will be added to the AppRouter referring to this service port (any existing `destinations` env configuration for this workload will be taken over by overwriting the `URL`).
+- For workload of type `CAP`, the default port used by CAP, `4004`, will be added to the service and a destination with name `srv-api` will be added to the approuter referring to this service port (any existing `destinations` environment configuration for this workload will be taken over by overwriting the `URL`).
 - For workload of type `Router`, the port `4000` will be exposed in the service.
 This service will be used as the target for HTTP traffic reaching the application domain (domains are specified within the `CAPApplication` resource).

 > NOTE: If multiple ports are configured for a workload of type `Router`, the first available port will be used to target external traffic to the application domain.